ismailmechbal/playbook/source/content/process/mvp.html.md

 * Define the Business Opportunity.
 * Define the Problem.
 * Define the Value Proposition (why will people pay you?).
-* Define context­specific terms (this will act as a dictionary).
+* Define context­-specific terms (this will act as a dictionary).
 * Define the Customer with a Persona Profile.
 * Discuss short term and long term business goals (What’s the driving vision?).
 * Fill out the Business Model Canvas (this should be continually revisited).